 5. 'It' as an Emphasizer

-'It' is used as an emphasizer before a noun or a pronoun.
-See the examples below:
+'It' can be used as an emphasizer before a noun or a pronoun.
+Pay attention to the examples below:

-Here, in this example, we are actually emphasizing on Mike.
+Here, in this example, we are actually emphasizing Mike.

 6. 'It' as Object

-‘It’ as a dummy pronoun can either be a subject or an object.
+'It' as a dummy pronoun can act as either a subject or an object.
 But it is mostly used as the subject.
-Dummy objects are sometimes used to transform transitive verbs to transitive light verbs form; e.g., make → make it, "to achieve success"; get → get it, "to comprehend".
+Dummy objects are sometimes used to transform transitive verbs to transitive light verbs.
+For example:

 I think I can make

-Here, the speaker is asking whether he can be successful or not.
+Here, the speaker is asking whether he understands the subject.

 'There' as a Dummy Pronoun

-'There' can also be used as a dummy pronoun and it is often called the Existential There.
-It is mainly used as a dummy pronoun to indicate the existence of something or someone in a particular place, time, or situation.
+'There' can also function as a dummy pronoun, often referred to as the existential 'there'.
+It is primarily used to indicate the presence or existence of someone or something in a specific place, time, or situation.

-1. Using 'There' to Indicate Where or When
+1. Using 'There' to Indicate Time or Place

-We can use the dummy pronoun 'there' as the subject of a sentence to indicate where or when something exists or happens or to merely indicate the existence or occurrence of something.
+We can use the dummy pronoun 'there' as the subject of a sentence to indicate where or when something happens or exists or to merely indicate the existence or occurrence of something.
 Let's see some examples: